jaywink/diaspora-juju/README.md

 If you enable a ToS, you should define what jurisdiction is used to handle legal disputes.
 For example, state/country or country, depending on your location.

+### terms_agelimit

+Set a positive number to activate this setting.
+This age limit is shown in the default ToS document.

+### backup_*

+A group of settings related to running backups of file uploads.
+See the [Juju Backup](https://code.launchpad.net/~jaywink/charms/trusty/jujubackup/trunk) charm and `config.yaml` for details.

 ## Upgrading diaspora*